 #5: Yoga can help relieve anxiety and depression

 According to Newsweek, about 1 in 5 Americans suffer from a mental illness, including depression and anxiety.
 Practicing yoga can help quiet the mind and ease worries from our day-to-day lives.
 Dorena Rode, a physiologist at UC Davis, uses yoga for her own mental health.
-“I have overcome addiction, depression and post traumatic stress disorder in my own life.
-I practice yoga daily, teach others and have done so for decade," Rode comments.
+“I have overcome addiction, depression, and post-traumatic stress disorder in my own life.
+I practice yoga daily, teach others, and have done so for decades," Rode comments.

 Recommended poses include: Eagle Pose (Garudasana), Standing Forward Fold (Uttanusana), Child’s Pose (Balasana), Thunderbolt Pose (Vajrasana), Reclined Bound Angle Pose (Supta Baddha Konasana).
 For a detailed description of each pose, click here.